 The spontaneous resolution of red, orange and yellow inflammation “hot spots” is evident.

 And what about this study conducted by Ghalv, M.D. and Dale Teplitz, M.A.

 Researchers measured cortisol levels to determine a baseline for study subjects, then gave them special earthing pads to use for eight weeks.
 What happened?
-Earthing reduced overall levels of this stress hormone and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.
+Earthing reduced overall levels of cortisol and fine-tuned the secretion cycle so that our levels are highest in the early morning when we need the motivation to get moving for the day.

 In another study – which was double blind – one group used ‘earthing sheets’ and the control group used placebo sheets.
 In the “grounded” group: